AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

  </tbody>
 </table>

-To understand the overall number of unique opens, we need to sum up the row counts of **Unique Opens** which gives us the value 3.
+To understand the overall number of unique opens, we need to sum up the row counts of **[!UICONTROL Unique Opens]** which gives us the value 3.
 But since the email was targeted to only 2 profiles, the Open rate should show 150%.

-To not obtain percentage higher than 100, the definition of **Unique Opens** is maintained to be the number of unique broadlogs that were opened.
+To not obtain percentage higher than 100, the definition of **[!UICONTROL Unique Opens]** is maintained to be the number of unique broadlogs that were opened.
 In this case even if P1 opened the email on Day 1 and Day 2, his unique opens will still be 1.

 This will result in the following table: